 Upload one official copy of transcripts from every postsecondary school you have attended or are attending.
 Make sure to request them in advance of the deadline.

-Due to the ongoing pandemic, for those applicants unable to provide GRE test scores you are required to submit either an official GRE test score or a solo-authored academic writing sample.
+Applicants are required to submit either an official GRE test score or a solo-authored academic writing sample.
 It is your choice which one you submit.
 The admissions committee does not weigh one option over the other.
 This writing sample is intended to demonstrate your ability to engage in critical academic writing.
-This may be a course paper from your previous studies, a project/research report related to their work, or an excerpt from a longer piece (e.g., undergraduate or master's thesis).
-If there is no suitable paper, you can submit new works.
-The writing sample should be about 15-20 pages in length including references (double space, 12 point font, 1 inch margins)
+This may be a course paper from your previous studies, a research report related to your work, or an excerpt from a longer piece (e.g., master's thesis).
+If there is no suitable paper, you can submit a new paper.
+The writing sample should be about 15 pages in length excluding references (double space, 12-point font, 1-inch margins).

 See testing requirements.